giuliostramondo/scritps/README.md

-# scritps
+# Scritps
-Collection of script
+Collection of script for osx

+##Check ups package